 Why Are Some of the Best Places to See Manatees Found in State Parks?

 Almost all the state parks where groups of manatees are found have springs.
-Springs flow at about 72 degrees year round.
+Springs flow at about 72 degrees year-round.
 When waters in the Gulf or Atlantic Ocean cool below that, manatees instinctively wander back to the springs.
 Any springs along either coast is a great place in Florida to see manatees.

 More Facts About Manatees